-During the year, the Trustees implemented a revised investment strategy (over two stages), which is shown in the table below.
-This investment strategy is reflected in the SIP dated June 2023.
-The key changes to the strategy were the removal of the growth asset (equity and multi-asset) allocation and introduction of LGIM corporate bonds, held on a 'buy and maintain' basis.
+During the year, the Trustees' investment strategy was as shown in the below table, which is reflected in the SIP dated June 2023 that came into force towards the start of the year.
+The key changes to the strategy compared to the SIP in force at the start of the year dated September 2020 were the removal of the growth asset (equity and multi-asset) allocation and introduction of LGIM corporate bonds, held on a 'buy and maintain' basis.

 Asset Class Fund Target Asset Allocation

-Corporate bonds LGIM Maturing Buy & Maintain Credit Funds 40%
+Corporate bonds LGIM Buy & Maintain Credit Fund 40%

-LDI Solution LGIM Matching Core Funds 60%
+Liability Driven Investment ('LDI') solution LGIM Matching Core Funds 60%

-LGIM Sterling Liquidity Fund 0070
+LGIM Sterling Liquidity Fund

 Total 100%

-Investment Governance
+Investment governance